CURING LIVE ROCK

 during the second week and beyond, particularly

-at night with a flashlight to see what you can't
+with a flashlight at night to see what you can't

 in the daytime.
 This is the best way to find